 Most birth control pills contain low amounts of hormones.
-So, if your cat happens to eat one (or even more), chances are she may be OK, or she could develop nausea, vomiting, and diarrhea.
+So, if your cat happens to eat one (or even more), chances are she may be OK, or she could develop a mild stomach upset with nausea, vomiting, and diarrhea.

-The main problem here is if your cat has eaten any of the product packaging.
-The packaging could cause an obstruction, which can be a life-threatening medical problem.
+The main problem here though is if your cat has eaten any of the product packaging.
+The packaging is much more likely to cause more issues than a few pills particularly if it causes an obstruction, which can be life-threatening.

-The other problem is if the cat has eaten a very large number of the pills (more than one or two packages).
-If a cat eats enough birth control pills, it’s possible the pills can cause changes in the bone marrow, which can make a cat very sick.
-However, your cat would have to eat hundreds of pills for that to happen.
+It is worth mentioning, however, a rare problem that could occur if the cat eats a very large number of the pills (more than one or two packages).
+If this occurs then the pills could cause changes in the , which can make a cat very sick.
+However, your cat would have to eat many pills for that to happen.

 Symptoms of Birth Control Pill Ingestion in Cats

-If your cat has eaten the birth control packaging, she may show these symptoms:
+If your cat has gone a step further and actually eaten the birth control packaging, then she may show these symptoms:

-- Pain (may also growl, hide, and not want to be touched)
+- Pain in her abdomen (may also growl, hide, and not want to be touched)